 Moriori probably brought Corynocarpus laevigatus to the islands.
 During the six centuries of human occupation fires burnt huge holes across the peat bogs, which were further compacted after 1840 by grazing animals.
 The coastal stands of trees were also grazed, reducing them over time to stark standing trunks, or treeless pasture.

 Tarahinau remained common in the southern part of the main island.
-Elsewhere coarse bracken fern and, since 1970, gorse became prevalent.
+Elsewhere coarse bracken fern and, since 1970, gorse have become prevalent.

-The seas around the Chatham Islands are invigorated as warm subtropical ocean currents meet and mix with colder, less saline, waters from the subantarctic.
+The seas around the Chatham Islands are invigorated as subtropical ocean currents meet and mix with colder, less saline, water from the subantarctic.
 Sea life is so abundant that the Chatham Islands are one of the world’s richest fishing grounds.
 They are also home to huge flocks of seabirds.

 Weka not kiwi